kmaterna/gnss_timeseries_viewers/README.md

 ## Dependencies and Installation
 This library requires basic Python packages such as numpy and matplotlib.
 For the "stations_within_radius" function, it also requires a file called 'haversine' that is located in my Utilities library (https://github.com/kmaterna/Utility_Code), so please download or clone that as well.
+For a single mapping utility, I use the pygmt library based on GMT-6 (https://github.com/GenericMappingTools/pygmt).
+It's highly optional, but you can make an automatic map if you have it.

 Please download, clone, or fork this library and put the path to GPS_TOOLS/ on your $PYTHONPATH.
 The drivers in drivers_and_configs should provide some examples on how to access the major functions in this library.
 I expect this library would work on Mac and Linux systems, but possibly not Windows.

 ## Acessing Prerequisite GNSS Data
 This library requires a local copy of GNSS time series, velocities, steps, and hydrological loading models from various online repositories in their online-provided formats.
-The "Data Instructions" file tells you how to locate and download these files.
-Following that, you must create a file called data_config.txt that tells the code in this library where all of those files are located.
-An example data_config.txt is provided; please follow a similar template.
+The "drivers_and_configs/getting_gnss_data/data_instructions.txt" file tells you how to locate and download these files.
+Following that, you must create a file called data_config.txt that tells the library code where all the data files are located.
+An example data_config.txt is provided; please follow a similar template for your own.
 The path to the data_config.txt file will be passed into the library each time you use it.